 Results

-Based on the inclusion criteria, five patients (mean age, 58.4 ± 8.9 years, all males) who were newly diagnosed with HNSCC were recruited in this study.
+Based on the inclusion criteria, five newly diagnosed HNSCC patients (mean age, 58.4 ± 8.9 years, all males) were recruited in this study.
 The clinical characteristics from the patients are summarized in Table 1.
-Post-contrast T1 weighted image, DCE-MRI derived maps and color/power sonography derived maps from a representative patient with HNSCC before induction chemotherapy are shown in figure 1.
+Post-contrast T1 weighted image, DCE-MRI derived maps and color/power sonography derived maps from a representative patient with HNSCC before induction chemotherapy are shown in Figure 1.
 A strong positive correlation (r=0.72, p=0.02) between Vp and BV was observed (Figure 2).
 Similarly, a strong positive correlation was also found between Vp and % area perfused (r=0.65, p=0.04) (Figure 2).
 Additionally, a moderate positive correlation with a trend towards significance was obtained (r=0.49, p=0.09) between Ktrans and % area perfused values.
 However, no significant correlation was noted between Ktrans and BF (r=0.32, p>0.05) or between Ktrans and BV (r=0.42, p>0.05).

-Three patients exhibited response as ≥ 50% reduction in nodal volume was noted in these cases after induction chemotherapy.
+Three patients were categorized as responders as ≥ 50% reduction in nodal volume was noted in these cases after induction chemotherapy.
 The remaining two patients were classified as non-responders as the nodal volume decrease was less than 50%.
-The DCE-MRI and Doppler sonography derived parameters before and after induction chemotherapy are shown in figure 3.
+The DCE-MRI and Doppler sonography derived parameters before and after induction chemotherapy are shown in Figure 3.
 All the three responders demonstrated decreases in Vp (mean ± standard deviation = -61.5 ± 28.8%), BV (-43.6 ± 32.9%) and in % area perfused parameter (-25.4 ± 32.0%) after treatment.
 Whereas both non-responders demonstrated increase in Vp (55.8 ± 41.1%) and BV (16.3 ± 12.1%) after induction chemotherapy.
-However, the % area perfused parameter increased in one (80.1%) and a slightly decreased (-6.6%) in another non-responder.
+However, the % area perfused parameter increased in one (80.1%) and slightly decreased (-6.6%) in another non-responder.

 Discussion

-Induction chemotherapy is considered as an attractive treatment option for nonresectable tumors in HNSCC patients.31, 32 However, not all patients with HNSCC demonstrate a significant positive response to induction chemotherapy.33, 34 Given that induction chemotherapy is associated with economic burden and toxic side effects,34 development of reliable and quantifiable imaging biomarkers is warranted to evaluate the treatment response, especially early during the course of treatment.
+Induction chemotherapy is considered as an attractive treatment option for nonresectable tumors in HNSCC patients.31, 32 However, not all patients with HNSCC demonstrate a significant positive response to induction chemotherapy.33, 34 Given that induction chemotherapy is associated with economic burden and toxic side effects,34 development of reliable and quantifiable imaging biomarkers is warranted to evaluate the treatment response, especially early on during the course of treatment.
 In this exploratory study, we examined the relationships between DCE-MRI and Doppler sonography derived perfusion parameters in evaluating treatment response to induction chemotherapy in HNSCC patients.
 Our findings show that Doppler sonography provided similar information to those obtained by DCE-MRI in characterizing tumor vasculature in HNSCCs.
 These results suggest that Doppler sonography may be considered as an alternative imaging modality for assessing tumor perfusion, especially for larger superficial metastatic nodes and hence, for evaluating treatment response to induction chemotherapy in HNSCCs.